Arthur Burton (Burt) Steeves (94) died peacefully enfolded in the love of his wife, Dolly, at Blodgett Hospital in Grand Rapids on January 9, 2020.

 Burt is predeceased by his father, Walter Palmer Steeves, his mother, Eunice MacRae Steeves, his big brother Borden and his sister Dorothy Keleher.

 He is survived by his loving wife of 49 years, Dolly Steeves, and daughters Sheila Heiser (David), Debra Denniston (Scott).
 Nephew Denny Steeves (Carol), nieces Carol Crowley (Ed) and Marilyn Clark.
 He is also survived by five grandchildren, Frankie (Michele), Kate, Elliot (Kristina), Eric (Anita), and Rachel.
 And five great grand children: Rachael, Anthony, Nick, Reverie and Scout.

 We will be celebrating his life with a memorial service on Monday, February 17, 2020 at 11:00 AM at Metcalf & Jonkhoff, 4291 Cascade Road, S.E., Grand Rapids, MI 49546.
 There will be a reception immediately following the service.
-In lieu of flowers, please make a donation to World Vision, https://www.worldvision.org in his name.
+In lieu of flowers, please make a donation in his name to World Vision or the Semper Fi Fund.

 To send flowers to Burt's family, please visit our floral section.